salvagelabs/jsonresume-theme-concise-serif/README.md

 Last but not least, the `style.css` defines your styles.
 Technically, this is completely optional, as you could just write all of your styles in the `<style>` tags of your `resume.hbs`.
 As the `index.js`, the contents of the `style.css` are put into the `<style>` tags of your compiled theme later, yet again, this is something can change.

-## Deployment

-If you are familar with NPM, you should be done with this in no time.

-If you already have an NPM account, you can run `npm login` and enter your username and password.
-If not, you can run `npm adduser` and fill in the proper fields.

-If you changed the dependencies or added new ones, you'll want to run `npm install` again, and just to make sure, run `npm update` to get the latest version of each dependency.

-When you are done with that, you may go into your package.json, and edit the version number.
-When all of the above is finished, you may run `npm publish` to release your theme to the public.
-Now everyone can use your theme with their resume.

-When updating your theme, you'll need to change the version number and run `npm publish` again.

 ## License

 Available under [the MIT license](http://mths.be/mit).